 Another soup is born!

-This winter Potato, White Bean & Kale soup is filled with sweet potatoes, white beans, kale, sun-dried tomatoes, nutritional yeast and flavorful herbs this warming soup is a perfect meal to wrap your hand around in the winter months.
+This Sweet Potato & Kale soup recipe is brimming with tender sweet potatoes, white beans, kale, sun-dried tomatoes, nutritional yeast and flavorful herbs and perfect for wrapping you hands around in the winter months.

-It’s healthy, hearty and super easy to put together.
-I think you’ll love it as much as I do!
+It’s a perfectly hearty and nutrient dense soup for those cool afternoon days and chilly nights.
+Plus, it’s super easy to put together and I think you’ll love it as much as I do!

 Now, let’s get on with this soup!